This lesson is part of the Beginner Chamorro learning path.

 | giya California | in California |

 Now let’s practice with some example sentences in the table below.
-As a reminder, we will be making both past tense and present tense sentences:
+We’ll be practicing with both past tense and present tense sentences:

 | Hu gimen i kafe gi fañochuyan. | I drank the coffee at the restaurant. |